 - Factor VII deficiency (FVIID) can affect a dog’s ability to form clots, so tends to happen during surgery.
 It is treated by giving the affected dog plasma from a dog without FVII deficiency.

-- These issues are unrelated and not mutually exclusive: It is entirely possible for a Deerhound to have both Factor VII deficiency and DBS—that is, to be at risk of excessive bleeding both during and after surgery/injury.
+- These issues are unrelated and not mutually exclusive: It is entirely possible for a Deerhound to have both Factor VII deficiency and DEPOH—that is, to be at risk of excessive bleeding both during and after surgery/injury.